Community Engagement Core

 Our goal is to link scientists with community groups in affected neighborhoods to raise awareness of environmental and public health concerns, increase the utility of BUSRP research, and support residents in efforts to achieve cleaner and healthier environments.
 We work to reduce exposures to environmental hazards and prevent adverse health outcomes by forming partnerships, building networks and resources, and sharing our research with community advocates.

 As part of our work, the CEC, Research Translation Core, and several of our research projects have been responding to concerns and engaging with the community surrounding the New Bedford Harbor in an effective interdisciplinary approach since 1995.
 Learn more about the history of the harbor and our work there.

-The CEC partners closely with Alternatives for Community & Environment (ACE) and Toxics Action Center, two local community groups working with affected residents in Boston and across New England, and the Science & Environmental Health Network (SEHN), a national network using science to restore public and ecosystem health.
+The CEC partners closely with NorthStar Learning Centers and Toxics Action Center, two local community groups working with affected residents in New Bedford and across New England, and the Science & Environmental Health Network (SEHN), a national network using science to restore public and ecosystem health.
 We also operate with the active participation of BUSRP principal investigators, student trainees, and research staff.

 Community Engagement Partners

 NorthStar Learning Centers help young people overcome poverty, discrimination, educational disadvantage, violence, and other adversity through learning essential competencies and hopefulness with which they can transform their lives and communities.
 Founded in 1974, Northstar has grown from one neighborhood-based preschool center to a constellation of programs that serve New Bedford area children from birth to adulthood.